 Visiting Native American Artists

-LANCASTER: California State Park’s Antelope Valley Indian Museum State Historic Park (SHP) will showcase two Indigenous artists in March.
+LANCASTER: California State Park’s Antelope Valley Indian Museum State Historic Park (SHP) will showcase three Indigenous artists in May.
 Visitors will have an opportunity to meet and engage with the artists and purchase their artwork.

 Here are details about the events: